joinlifex/take-home-challenge/README.md

 1.  **Provide your feedback directly on the Pull Request.** Use comments, questions, and code suggestions as you would with a real colleague.
 Your tone and communication style are as important as your technical feedback.

-2.  **(Optional) Propose an alternative.** If you believe there is a significantly better approach (either to the code or to the core problem), you are welcome to open your own PR with a proof-of-concept for your solution.
-This is not required but is a great way to demonstrate your ideas in action.
+2.  **Propose an alternative.** Do you believe the outilined problem - Property manager need to mark tenant as "Rent is Late" - is the root problem ?
+If no, please, state the root problem and open your own PR with a proof-of-concept for your solution.

 3.  **Submit your notes.** Once you are finished, please add a new file to the repo named `submission.md` with the following information:
-    *   A brief summary of how you spent your 2 hours (e.g., "45 mins understanding the context and PtS, 60 mins reviewing the code and leaving comments, 15 mins writing my notes").
+    *   A brief summary of how you spent your time (e.g., "45 mins understanding the context and PtS, 60 mins reviewing the code and leaving comments, 15 mins writing my notes").
     *   A list of any assumptions you made.
     *   A few notes on what you would do next if you had more time.